smaclell/smaclell.github.io/_drafts/slicing-pull-requests.md

 <strong><span id="slice-alone">7.</span> Refactoring Alone</strong>

 Do any refactoring as a separate pull request.
-Some refactorings can get messy and touch alot more code than you planned to affect, i.e. any renaming for popular types.
+Some refactoring can get messy and touch more code than you planned to affect, i.e. any renaming for popular types.
 If these are mixed in with other updates they can hide what is really important about the other changes.